 As well as the main sites in the Belfast Hills there are a number of smaller sites which are well worth a visit.
 It is also possible to walk across a number of hills using sections of road as links.

-Where to walk….Glencairn Park
+Where to walk in the Belfast Hills…Glencairn Park

 Situated at the bottom of the Black Mountain and close to the Glencairn River, Glencairn Park is a large open grassland site with beautiful mature trees and woodland.
 Glencairn Park is very popular with walkers, joggers and cyclists due to its location amongst the Belfast Hills.
 It also includes a children’s playground, scenic views and walking routes.
 Enter the park at Glencairn Road.
 This site is owned and managed by Belfast City Council.